avatar-cli/avatar-cli/README.md

 ## Introduction

-Avatar-CLI is a statically-liked single-binary command line tool meant to ease the development forkflow in many ways:
+Avatar-CLI is a statically-linked single-binary command line tool meant to ease the development forkflow in many ways:
   - Making possible version-pinning for any kind of tool used in any kind of project.
 No need for complex setups or ultra-specific tools like